shal/mono/README.md

 ## Contributions

-You can send me some tip to [mono](https://send.monobank.com.ua/2FVYpRHoi), if this package was useful.
+You can send me some tips to [MonoBank](https://send.monobank.com.ua/2FVYpRHoi), if this package was useful.